jordanwhitede/jwphaser/README.md

 Author: Jordan White

-a simple 4 stage phaser with feedback
+a simple 4 stage phaser with feedback - this is a work in progress though

 ### Requirements